 Reports and papers

-Research, reports, and field-based publications from Education Futures.
+Research, reports, and selected publications from Education Futures.

-This collection includes commissioned studies, field-based reports, conceptual pieces, and peer reviewed publications.
-Together, they document practical experiences, frame key questions, and offer evidence and analysis for those working to rethink learning, innovation, and institutional change.
+This collection includes commissioned studies, field-based reports, public frameworks, and selected academic publications.
+Together, they document practical experiences, frame key questions, and offer analysis for those working to rethink learning, innovation, and institutional change.

 Manifesto 25 is a public intervention and framework for reclaiming education in a time of institutional stagnation, democratic strain, and accelerating change.
 It brings together a set of propositions that challenge inherited assumptions about schooling and call for new education futures grounded in agency, creativity, responsibility, and social imagination.